Legend of the 47 RōninMarch 16, 2017

 Just so we’re all clear, Lincoln did not start the Civil War… though he sure as hell ended it!

 Ultimately, Lincoln’s actions mended the fractured nation back together, mostly, but the cost of the Civil War was catastrophic on both sides, with over 785,000 dead (by far the bloodiest war fought on American soil).
-As fate would have it, before Lincoln could begin the healing process with his plans for reconstruction, he was assassinated at Ford’s theater by a disgruntled Confederate conspirator named John Wilkes Booth, on April 14th, 1865 – a mere five days after General Lee surrendered to Ulysses S. Grant.
+Unfortunately, before Lincoln could begin the healing process with his plans for reconstruction, he was assassinated at Ford’s theater by a disgruntled Confederate conspirator named John Wilkes Booth, on April 14th, 1865 – a mere five days after General Lee surrendered to Ulysses S. Grant.

 Unfortunately, Lincoln’s VP at the time was so bad that he would go down in history as the first President to be impeached.
 Still, over a century later, Lincoln’s legacy lives on…